Recent tariff increases not influenced by IMF deal – PURC

 Ghana recently secured a US$ 3 Billion Extended Credit Facility from the IMF to restore macroeconomic stability and make the nation’s Debt Sustainable.

-As part of moves to reduce fiscal costs, government is designing and implementing comprehensive energy sector reforms which include tariff adjustments under the 3-year IMF Program.
+As part of moves to reduce fiscal costs, government is designing and implementing comprehensive energy sector reforms which includes tariff adjustments under the 3-year IMF Program.

 But during a media engagement, the Executive Secretary of the Public Utilities Regulatory Commission, Dr. Ishmael Ackah emphasized that the decision was based on the Commission’s lawful mandate of customer protection and ensuring adequate support for utility providers.